kodyvaughn/hello-world/README.md

 This is a repository named hello-world.

 # About Me
-My name is Kody Vaughn
+My name is Kody Vaughn.
 I very well know HTML & CSS.
 I know some Python and very little Java.